 So our disability to define spiritual aspects of our life and our ignorance to realize the problems with capitalism leads us towards the endless pursuit of wealth.

 Lesson #6: Leisure is an integral part of life.

 The authors count leisure as an element of a good life.

 You may be wondering what “leisure” has to do with a good life.

 Allow me to explain.

-Leisure is simply the free time when we are not working or simply having fun.
+Leisure is simply the free time when we are not working or having fun.

 Life is not supposed to be lived under stress all the time.

-But often people do way too much work and end up getting stressed.
+But often, people do way too much work and get stressed.

 When you have free time, you can do whatever you want.